How to Email a Resume (Free Templates)

 Dear [Hiring Manager’s Name or “Sir/Madam”],

 I hope this email finds you well.
-I am writing to express my sincere interest in transitioning to a new career path and joining [Company Name] as a [New Career Path] professional.
+I am sincerely interested in transitioning to a new career path and joining [Company Name] as a [New Career Path] professional.
 I have attached my resume outlining my transferable skills, passion, and determination to excel in this new role.
-My background in [Previous Field/Industry] has equipped me with valuable qualities such as [mention relevant skills or attributes], which will be an asset in the [New Career Path].
+My background in [Previous Field/Industry] has equipped me with valuable qualities such as [Mention Relevant Skills or Attributes], which will be an asset in the [New Career Path].
 I am excited about the opportunity to bring a fresh perspective and contribute to the success of [Company Name] in this capacity.
 Please do not hesitate to contact me at [Your Phone Number] or [Your Email Address] if you would like to discuss my qualifications further.
 Thank you for considering my application.

 Sincerely,